Radio buttons in Google Sheets using Apps Script

 An example of radio buttons in a Google Form.

 In this tutorial, I will show you how to build radio-button-like functionality in Google Sheets using Google Apps Script.
-Here is a sneak peek at the finished product:
+Below is a sneak peek at the finished product.
+Notice that whenever a checkbox is checked, other checkboxes are automatically unchecked.
+This ensures that only a single checkbox is checked at a given time.

 Prerequisites